6 questions about redirects for SEO

 - If you pick redirect, a modal opens where you can enter the new URL for this particular post

-- Save and you’re done!
+- Save, and you’re done!

 5. What is a redirect checker?

-You can use one of the SEO suites such as Sitebulb, Ahrefs or Screaming Frog to test your redirects and links.
+You can use one of the SEO suites, such as Sitebulb, Ahrefs or Screaming Frog to test your redirects and links.
 If you only need a quick check, you can also use a simpler tool like httpstatus.io to give you an insight into the life of a URL on your site.
 Another must-have tool is the Redirect Path extension for Chrome, made by Ayima.

 6. Do I need to redirect HTTP to HTTPS?

-There are also WordPress plugins that can handle the HTTPS/SSL stuff for your site, but for this specific issue, I wouldn’t rely on a plugin, but manage your redirect at a server level.
+There are also WordPress plugins that can handle the HTTPS/SSL stuff for your site, but for this specific issue, we wouldn’t rely on a plugin, but manage your redirect at a server level.
 Don’t forget to let Google know of the changes in Search Console.

 Redirects for SEO